kalgynirae/recipes/monday_krishna_dal.md

 *   2 tbsp coconut oil.

-Add the spices and fry.
+Add the spices, fry for 1 or 2 minutes, and then stir the oil+spices into the beans.

 Add

-*   6 oz small diced tomatoes (1/2 can)

-and fry a bit longer.
-Remove the fried spice+tomato mixture from the heat, and stir it into the beans.

-Add

-*   1/4 cup coconut milk
+*   1/4 cup coconut milk.

 Serve over rice.